Visa Traveler

 Travel Countries VISA-FREE with US visa

 That’s right.
-About 49 countries and territories in the world offer VISA-FREE entry just for having a valid US B1/B2 visa in your passport!
-If you hold a weak passport, I highly recommend you get a US B1/B2 visa to add an additional 49 countries to your VISA-FREE list.
+As of 2026, there are 55 countries and territories in the world that offer VISA-FREE entry just for having a valid US B1/B2 visa in your passport.
+If you hold a weak passport, I highly recommend you get a US B1/B2 visa to add an additional 55 countries to your VISA-FREE list.

 There are many absolutely beautiful countries on this list.
-From Mexico in North America to Costa Rica, Nicaragua and Panama in Central America right down to Argentina, Chile, Colombia and Peru in South America.
+From Mexico in North America to Costa Rica, Honduras, and Panama in Central America, right down to Argentina, Chile, Colombia, and Peru in South America.
 I would highly recommend visiting these countries.

 I haven’t even mentioned the tropical locations of Asia yet.
 The Philippines and Taiwan are the perfect countries for those island getaways!
-The Middle Eastern countries of the UAE, Qatar, Oman, and Saudi Arabia also allow VISA-FREE entry with a US visa as well as some European countries such as Turkey, Montenegro, Georgia and Albania.
+The Middle Eastern countries of the UAE, Qatar, Oman, and Saudi Arabia also allow VISA-FREE entry with a US visa and some European countries, such as Turkey, Montenegro, Georgia, and Albania.

 —